 When the client accepts the changes, you'll receive an email notification, and will also see that the most recent draft is marked as Accepted in the draft drop-down menu within the file itself.

-If a Project that has recurring payments has been paused or otherwise adjusted, unfortunately there is not currently a way to edit or pause the payments directly within the file.
+*PLEASE NOTE: If a Project that has recurring payments has been rescheduled or otherwise adjusted, bear in mind that there is not currently a way to edit or pause the payments directly within the file.
 To prevent future payments from automatically going through, you’ll need to stop payments entirely by expiring the file.

 Here’s how to expire a file with a recurring payment.
 Once expired, your clients will not be charged for any future payments, and will not receive any further payment reminders for that file.